 The Department of Cellular & Molecular Medicine is one of the five basic science departments of the University of Arizona College of Medicine located on the Northeast side of the University of Arizona Campus in Tucson, AZ.
-The mission of the Department of Cellular and Molecular Medicine (CMM) is to provide pre- and post-doctoral, medical and graduate education in an interdisplinary environment through research activities to advance knowledge of biological structure as related to function and disease from the molecular level to the whole organism.
+The mission of the Department of Cellular & Molecular Medicine (CMM) is to provide pre- and post-doctoral, medical and graduate education in an interdisciplinary environment through research activities to advance the knowledge of biological structure as related to function and disease from the molecular level to the whole organism.

-CMM Mailing address:
+CMM mailing address:

-PO Box 245044, 1501 N. Campbell Ave.
+PO Box 245044, 1501 N Campbell Ave.

 Life Sciences North, Room 450, Tucson, AZ 85724-5044

-Required test(s): GRE or MCAT
+Optional test(s): GRE or MCAT

 The certificate program does not provide financial aid.

-Domestic Applicants: April 1st for all applications
+Domestic Applicants: July 5, 2022 for all applications

-International Applicants: April 1st for all applications
+International Applicants: July 5, 2022 for all applications

 School Code: 4832; Dept. Code 0203